Jonathan Franzen: A Key to All Mythologies

 On November 13, 2020, Franzen's publisher Farrar, Straus and Giroux announced the publication of Franzen's new novel, Crossroads, the first volume in a trilogy titled A Key to All Mythologies.

 Crossroads was published October 5, 2021.

 Bookforum called it Franzen's "finest novel yet," his "greatest and most perfect novel," and Dwight Garner of the New York Times said it was "warmer than anything he's yet written, wider in its human sympathies, weightier of image and intellect."
 According to the Times Literary Supplement:Crossroads is largely free from the vices to which Franzen's previous work has been addicted: the self-conscious topicality; the show-off sophistication; the formal heavy-handedness.
 It retains many of his familiar virtues: the robust characterization; the escalating comedy; the virtuosic command of narrative rhythm.Critics especially praised the character of Marion, whom Garner called "one of the glorious characters in recent American fiction."

 The novel is about a pastor, his wife, and four children.
 It's split into two sections called 'Advent' and 'Easter.'
 Writing for The Nation, Rumaan Alam says "in Crossroads, every plotline leads to God."

+On June 1, 2026, a short story titled "A Talent for Seeming", excerpted from the next installment of the trilogy, was published by The New Yorker.
+The story set in 1960s Montana focuses on a born-again Christian teenager who discovers her passion for acting, which in turn disrupts her beliefs and her relationships.

+Franzen also revealed to The New Yorker in an interview that the main character in "A Talent for Seeming" will eventually cross paths with a member of the Hildebrandt family, connecting the story of Crossroads with his novel currently in progress.